The 10 most insane college dorm room transformations on Instagram

 7. A Loyola University New Orleans dorm room with upgraded furniture

 Most dorm room furniture is bland, boring, and sore on the eyes.
 But this room gave that drab desk an upgrade with some marble printed wallpaper.
-It’s an easy way to give the room a complete update.
+It’s an easy way to give the room a facelift without spending too much.

 How to get this look for less: